1688 Germantown Quaker Petition Against Slavery: Effect of the document

-The four men presented their petition at the local Monthly Meeting at Dublin (Abington), but it is not clear what they expected to happen.
+The four men - Pastorius, Garret Hendericks, and both Op den Graeff brothers - presented their petition at the local monthly meeting at Dublin (Abington), but it is not clear what they expected to happen.
+It is reasonably certain that Derick op den Graeff read it at the meeting to Richard Worrall and he is the only name mentioned in connection with the presentation at the annual meeting.
 Although they were accepted in the Quaker community, they were outsiders who could not speak or write fluently in English, and they also had a fresh view of slavery that was unique to Germantown.
 They must have understood from the beginning that it would be difficult to force the whole colony to abolish slavery, as it was generally believed that the colony's prosperity depended on slavery.
-It is not clear whether the four men expected the local Meeting to affirm their view, because they knew that nearby Meetings might not in be in agreement, and consequences would be far-reaching.
-The Meeting decided that although the issue was fundamental and just, it was too difficult and consequential for them to judge, and would need to be considered further.
-In the usual manner the Meeting sent the petition on to the Philadelphia Quarterly Meeting, where it was again considered and sent on to the Philadelphia Yearly Meeting (held in Burlington, NJ).
-Realizing that the abolition of slavery would have a wide and overreaching impact on the entire colony, none of the Meetings wanted to pass judgment on such a "weighty matter."
-PYM minuted that they would send the petition to London Yearly Meeting, without mentioning whether they actually did so, and on this point no direct evidence has been discovered.
-The minutes of London Yearly Meeting do not mention the petition directly, apparently skirting the issue.
+It is not clear whether the four men expected the local meeting to affirm their view, because they knew that nearby meetings might not in be in agreement, and consequences would be far-reaching.
+The meeting decided that although the issue was fundamental and just, it was too difficult and consequential for them to judge, and would need to be considered further.
+In the usual manner the meeting sent the petition on to the Philadelphia Quarterly Meeting, where it was again considered and sent on to the Philadelphia Yearly Meeting, held in Burlington, New Jersey.
+Realizing that the abolition of slavery would have a wide and overreaching impact on the entire colony, none of the meetings wanted to pass judgment on such a "weighty matter".
+The Philadelphia Yearly Meeting minuted that they would send the petition to London Yearly Meeting, without mentioning whether they actually did so, and on this point no direct evidence has been discovered.
+The minutes of the London Yearly Meeting do not mention the petition directly, apparently skirting the issue.